vackosar/vackosar.github.io/_posts/2017-10-28-Spring-Integration-Highlights.md

 image: /images/spring-logo-9146a4d3298760c2e7e49595184e1975.svg
 permalink: /:categories/:title
 redirect_from:
-  -/2017/10/28/Spring-Integration-Highlights.html
+- /2017/10/28/Spring-Integration-Highlights.html
 - /2017/11/05/RxJS-And-Spring-Integration-Similarities.html
 ---

 Spring integration is intended for enterprise message-driven architectures.
 It implements patterns described in the Enterprise Integration Patterns book.
 This document consists of highlights of interesting parts of [Spring Integration documentation](https://docs.spring.io/spring-integration/docs/current/reference/html/index.html).

-## Spring Integration Comparison
+## Spring Integration Comparison to Other Frameworks

 ### Spring Integration vs Java 8 Streams
 Message driven architectures have many similar abstractions to functional programming.
 See for example comparison with Java 8 Streams.